 There are many ways to help ensure that Medora is here, pristine, and welcoming for future generations.
 These are some of the projects we're working on to take Medora into the next century, and ways you can get involved.

 Many have more detail for you to explore, so please check them out, save or print anything you'd like.
 We invite you to help build the future of preserving the past for Medora.

-Annual members provide the base support for TRMF and enjoy some nice perks.
+Annual members provide the base support for TRMF's future, and they enjoy some nice perks.
 Read more and become a member online here.

 Sponsor the "Greatest Show in the West!" -- The Medora Musical

 $5,000 - $25,000 sponsor levels